bitspittle/limp/README.md

 On its own, it is an inert thing, but you can define methods which check if a `Placeholder` was passed in as an argument.
 If so, it should indicate that the user wants to use some reasonable, default value.

-Limp also provides a `PlacholderConverter` class you can use to accomplish this default behavior in your own method.
+Limp also provides a `PlacholderConverter` class you can use to achieve this default behavior in your own method.

-For example, the `IntRange` method uses this to allow people to shortcut passing in an upper bound value:
+For example, the `IntRange` method uses this to allow people to shortcut passing in an upper-bound value:

 ```kotlin
 class IntRangeMethod : Method("..", 2) {